GarnettJZ/APU-Moodle-Login-Skipper/README.md

 ## 🤙 The Fine Print

 This was made for fun to solve a personal annoyance.
-Use it at your own risk, and don't blame me if something goes weird!
+Use it at your own risk!